nimuh/MNIST/README.md

 # MNIST
-An implementation of a feed-forward neural network to classify hand-written digits.
+An implementation of a feed-forward neural network to classify handwritten digits.